Tim-herbie/opencloud-helm/README.md

 ## Prerequisites

-- Kubernetes 1.19+
+- Kubernetes 1.33+
-- Helm 3.2.0+
+- Helm 3.18.0+
 - PV provisioner support in the underlying infrastructure (if persistence is enabled)
-- External ingress controller (e.g., Cilium Gateway API) for routing traffic to the services
+- External ingress controller (e.g., Traefik) for routing traffic to the services

 ## ⚠️ Version Stability Notice